icopy-site/awesome/docs/awesome/awesome-billing.md

 - [Pricing low-touch SaaS](https://stripe.com/en-in/atlas/guides/saas-pricing) - “In low-touch SaaS, the most common way packages are presented are as different columns in a pricing grid, with each column corresponding to a plan, offered at a different price, with differential access to features or maximum allowable usage along some axis interesting to the business.”

+- [Lotus](https://github.com/uselotus/lotus) - Open-source project to manage pricing & packaging infrastructure.

 - [`f-license`](https://github.com/furkansenharputlu/f-license) - Open-source license key generation and verification tool in Go.

 ### Hybrid

 Uncommon pricing schemes.

-- [The Three Part Tariff](https://tomtunguz.com/three-part-tariffs/) - Beyond linear pricing, there is a place for an additional platform fee and free-tier component in the pricing structure.
+- [The Three Part Tariff](https://tomtunguz.com/three-part-tariffs/) - Beyond linear pricing, there is a place for additional platform fees and free-tiers in the pricing structure.

 - [Google Ads API: `BillingCap` enum](https://developers.google.com/ad-manager/api/reference/v201911/CompanyService.BillingCap) - Capped actuals: monthly with rollover, an optimized pricing scheme to limit surprises from customers, in which we more or less sell quotas.